Rapinoe converts and US gets past Netherlands on penalties

 The United States also played the Netherlands in Breda in November, winning 2-0.
 The Americans were unbeaten in 44 straight matches before the loss to Sweden at the Tokyo Games.

 In Rifu, Canada goalkeeper Stephanie Labbe stopped Rafaelle’s attempt and was rushed by her teammates.
-Canada has won bronze medals at the last two Olympics.
+Canada has won bronze medals at the past two Olympics.

 Australia earned its first trip to the semifinals by beating Britain 4-3 in extra time in Kashima.
 The Matildas will face Sweden, who beat host Japan 3-1 in Saitama.